 Eligibility is based on gross income.

 Parents who experience seasonal fluctuations in income must submit income documentation at initial application or redetermination which shows the increase is seasonal or irregular.
-A temporary increase in income, even if it exceeds the 85 percent of SMI, will not affect the eligibility of the parent.
-Irregular hours of employment, seasonal increase in income, commissions, bonuses, and tips are added to regular work income and averaged over a period of twelve (12) months.
+A temporary increase in income, even if it exceeds 85 percent of SMI, will not affect the eligibility of the parent.
+Irregular hours of employment, seasonal increase in income, commissions, bonuses, and tips are added to regular work income and averaged over a period of twelve months.

-Countable Income:
+Countable Income

 Wages or salary (gross income of all adults in the family unit as defined in Chapter 2)